chippr-robotics/chippr-agi/README.md

 ## Getting Started
 ### Github
 - Clone the repository:` git clone https://github.com/chippr-robotics/chippr-agi.git`
-- Install the dependencies: `npm install`
+- Install the dependencies: `yarn`
 - Create a `.env` file with your OpenAI API key and Redis credentials.
-- Update the OBJECTIVE
+- Update the OBJECTIVE in `./examples/simple_demo.js`
-- start redis
+- start redis (you can use docker-compose for this)
-- Start the application: `npm start`
+- Start the application: `yarn run demo` or `yarn run start`

 ### Docker( Easier )